Take a deep dive into metabolic diseases.

 Each day includes both didactic lectures (focusing more on the diseases and their diagnosis) and workshops for reviewing cases (focusing more on diagnosis and management) that integrate the information taught in the lectures.
 On Day 4, the cases are reviewed in a mock clinic setting.
 During the final session of Day 5, attendees are grouped to participate in a diagnostic challenge.
 Also, during the NAMA Debates on Day 3, faculty are paired into teams to debate the pros and cons of three controversial issues, one about newborn screening, one concerning diagnostic methods or approaches, and one about disease management.

 The second goal at NAMA is about “networking” – attendees are urged to interact since, for most, those trainees attending the conference represent their future professional peer group.
-Also, attendees have an opportunity to meet around 15 experienced biochemical geneticists on the course faculty who come from a clinical and/or laboratory background and can serve as resources for information about metabolic disease and career development.
+Also, attendees have an opportunity to meet around 15 experienced biochemical geneticists on the course faculty who come from a clinical and/or laboratory background and can serve as resources for information about metabolic disease and career development, along with representatives from companies that provide products to treat these patients during a one day Exhibitor Fair.
 There are numerous opportunities to meet and talk during the course: in the lecture setting (as questions), during workshops, at mealtimes, and during evening receptions.

 Learning Objectives